Social Science Research Network

-SSRN (Social Science Research Network) is an open access research platform that functions as a repository for sharing early-stage research and preprints.
+SSRN, abbreviated from Social Science Research Network, is an open access research platform that functions as a repository for sharing early-stage research and preprints.
 It facilitates the rapid dissemination of scholarly research in the social sciences, humanities, life sciences, and health sciences, among others.
 It was formerly called Social Science Research Network, now called SSRN to reflect that it hosts content not only in social sciences but also in a wide range of disciplines including economics, law, business and engineering.
 Elsevier bought SSRN from Social Science Electronic Publishing Inc. in May 2016.
 It is not an electronic journal, but rather an electronic library and search engine.

 History

 SSRN was founded in 1994 by Michael C. Jensen and Wayne Marr, both financial economists.

 In January 2013, SSRN was ranked the largest open-access repository in the world by Ranking Web of Repositories (an initiative of the Cybermetrics Lab, a research group belonging to the Spanish National Research Council), measured by number of PDF files, backlinks and Google Scholar results.

 In May 2016, SSRN was bought from Social Science Electronic Publishing Inc. by Elsevier.
 On 17 May 2016, the SSRN founder and chairman Michael C. Jensen wrote a letter to the SSRN community in which he cited SSRN CEO Gregg Gordon's post on the Elsevier Connect and the "new opportunities" coming from the fusion, such as a broader global network and the freedom "to upload and download papers" (with more data, more resources, as well as new management tools).
-While predicting "some conflicts" on the interests alignment of the former competitors, he defined them as "surmountable".
+While predicting "some conflicts" between the interests of the two parties, he expected them to be "surmountable".

 In July 2016 there were reports of papers being removed from SSRN without notice; revision comments from SSRN indicated this was due to copyright concerns.
 Gordon characterized the issue as a mistake affecting about 20 papers.